jettro/semi-website/_guides/weaviate/current/adding_and_modifying_data.md

 ## Basics

 - Data is added through the RESTful API.
 - Individual [semantic kinds](./#basic-terminology) can be collected or listed.
-However, there are seperate docs for [querying](./query.html) and [exploring](./explore.html).
+However, there are seperate documentation pages for [querying](./query.html) and [exploring](./explore.html).
 - The examples assume that Weaviate runs on port 80 on the localhost without authentication.
 - The entry point to a Weaviate is always `/v1`.

 ## Introduction

-Populating a Weaviate with data is very similar to filling traditional graph databases with data.
-The two differentiating factors within Weaviate are;
+Adding data to Weaviate is very similar to filling traditional graph databases with data.
+The two differentiating factors within Weaviate are:

 1. The ability to make direct and indirect references to nodes in the graph.
 2. Realtime semantic indexing in the [Contextionary](.#about-the-contextionary).